LEWES CROWN COURT

 Yes, but the other side of the coin is that De Rivaz would say:

-The Council could, had they applied their minds properly, have decided that
+The Council could, had they applied their minds properly, have decided that what he

 had done was sufficient, so it was the Council who opposed his appeal.
-These
+These things

 have to be approached from both ways when one gets to the question of costs